 Prostate Cancer Treatment at Cleveland Urology Associates Cancer Center

 Our doctors at Cleveland Urology Associates are experienced in every stage and manifestation of the disease and have a very high success rate in treating prostate cancer.
 A multi-specialty team of specialists from Urology, Radiation and Medical Oncology at our Cancer Center works with the patients to determine the best treatment options available.
-In addition to Radical Prostatectmy, we perform Brachytherapy (radiation seed implants), Intensity modulated radiation therapy (IMRT), hormonal therapy and chemotherapy.
+In addition to Radical Prostatectomy, we perform Brachytherapy (radiation seed implants), Intensity modulated radiation therapy (IMRT), hormonal therapy and chemotherapy.

 An overview of Prostate Cancer